Mahmudul-Kabir/CompetitveProgramming-template/README.md

 # CompetitveProgramming-template
 Most of the templates are written by me.
-Some snippets are copied from Codeforces.
+Some snippets are copied from Codeforces or other places.